Disbabelia

 EDITORIAL BOARD

-Sabine ALBRECHT (Friedrich-Schiller Universität Jena – Jena – Germany)
+Sabine ALBRECHT (Friedrich-Schiller Universität Jena – Jena – Alemania)

 Vivina ALMEIDA CARREIRA (Instituto Politécnico de Coimbra – Portugal)

-Elena DI GIOVANNI (Università di Macerata – Macerata – Italy)
+Elena DI GIOVANNI (Università di Macerata – Macerata – Italia)

-Marie Hélène GARCÍA (Université d’Artois – Arras Cedex – France)
+Marie Hélène GARCÍA (Université d’Artois – Arras Cedex – Francia)

-Rubén GONZÁLEZ VALLEJO (Università di Macerata – Macerata – Italy)
+Rubén GONZÁLEZ VALLEJO (Università di Macerata – Macerata – Italia)

-Iwona KASPERSKA (Adam Mickiewicz University of Poznań, Poland)
+Iwona KASPERSKA (U. Adam Mickiewicz de Poznań, Polonia)

-María RECUENCO PEÑALVER (University of Málaga / University of Cape Town – South Africa)
+María RECUENCO PEÑALVER (U. de Málaga / University of Cape Town – Sudáfrica)

-María Teresa SÁNCHEZ NIETO (University of Valladolid, Spain)
+María Teresa SÁNCHEZ NIETO (Universidad de Valladolid, España)

 SCIENTIFIC COMMITTEE